r0b0tt/covid19-scraper/README.md

 > Data scraper for covid-19 data

-This project aims at scraping publicly available covid-19 data and providing it in form of a HTTP Rest API
+The aim of this project is to scrape publicly available covid-19 data and provide it in form of a HTTP Rest API

 ## Prerequisites